 Given the above model and adjustment…… McManus took the following approach to fit the…..:

-To estimate the parameters pLDC and pLt and evaluate the model agreement with observed data, a maximum-likelihood estimation (MLE) method involving multiple steps: initially, we select a pair of parameter values.
-These values are then applied along with the measured rate of left-handedness in each dataset to compute the corrected predicted distribution for the dataset, M. Then, the log-likelihood function is computed from the data and the corrected predictions for handedness, M.
+To estimate the parameters pLDC and pLt and evaluate the model's agreement with observed data, a multi-step maximum-likelihood estimation (MLE) method was employed.
+Initially, a pair of parameter values (pLt, pLDC) was selected.
+These values were then applied along with the measured rate of left-handedness in each dataset to compute the adjusted predicted distribution for the dataset, M. Subsequently, the log-likelihood was computed using both the original data and the corrected predictions for handedness, M. A detailed explanation of the likelihood function provided in Appendix 2.

 The method was executed in two phases.
 In the first phase, various combinations of pLt within the range of 0.02, 0.2 with increments of 0.0025 and pLDC within the range [0, 0.5] with increments of 0.025 were examined to find the parameter pair with maximum likelihood.
 This phase provided an approximation to the parameter values that maximize the log-likelihood function.